-Looking for the perfect thing to make for an easy and delicious breakfast option?
+Looking for a quick and easy item to make for a delicious breakfast option?
 Scones are a great choice!
 There is a great number of flavors of scones out there, but by far my favorite has always been cinnamon raisin.
-This one bowl recipe can be put together in less than 30 minutes.
+This one-bowl recipe can be put together in less than 30 minutes.
 These are easy enough to make for those beginning their journey to cooking as well as those who are experts in the kitchen.
 If you are looking for an easy to make breakfast or snack option, then look no further than these easy cinnamon raisin scones.

 This post may contain affiliate links.
 This means that should you make a purchase after following one of these links I may receive a small commission at no extra cost to you.